palvisha13/ShopifyDataSciChallenge/index.md

 LIMIT 1
 ```
 This returns the most frequent EmployeeID in the Orders table.
 It groups unique EmployeeIDs and counts how many of each there are, then orders the records by the
 most to least frequent EmployeeID in the Orders table.
-The LIMIT 1 returns the first record (most frequent) in that ordered list.
 The most frequent EmployeeID in the Orders column is returned as 4.

-Now, I need to find the last name associated with this ID.
-The EmployeeID is the primary key for the Employee table, so I can use this
+To find the last name associated with this ID, the EmployeeID is the primary key for the Employee table, so I can use this
 key to find the last name of the employee.

 ```SQL